CovOpen/CovQuestions/covquestions-js/README.md

 ## Usage during active development

-In this directory, execute `yarn link`.
-In the typescript project, where the package is to be used, execute `yarn link covquestions-js`.
+In the typescript project, where the package is to be used, execute `npm link ../path/to/covquestions-js`.

 This will link against the uncompiled typescript files, updates will be propagated without building.
 It will only work with a typescript loader.